bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/1 Brittle vs ductile failure/ductile material failure appearance.md

 #### Microscopic appearence
 ![[Pasted image 20211125110158.png]]
-You can see how the void forms around the [[secondary phase particles]]
+You can see how the void forms around the [[secondary phase particles]], (those bacteria looking things).